klientjs/open-stack/README.md

 The Github actions mentioned below will allow you to manage your package's entire workflow, from development to publication.
 They should be naturally launched in the order in which they are defined below :

 1. PR are submitted and [automatically tested in CI jobs](#code-analysis) (all commits).
+2. Branches are merged in main version branch
-2. Your main branch is ahead by several commits and you want to [release a new version of your code](#create-a-new-github-tag-and-release).
+3. The main branch is ahead by several commits and you want to [release a new version of your code](#create-a-new-github-tag-and-release).
-3. You [publish your new revision](#publish-a-tag-to-npm-registry) (created in the previous step) to NPM registry.
+4. Finally you [publish your new revision](#publish-a-tag-to-npm-registry) (created in the previous step) to NPM registry.

 *You can find following actions in "Actions" tab of your repository.*